 - Residency of a minimum of 48 semester hours

 Course of Study

-Southern Association of Colleges and Schools (SACS).
+Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).